 Plus, it’s a wonderful story that’s referenced frequently.
 It could be used beyond a single lesson to teach lots of different things.

+This is definitely geared towards the younger kiddos.
+Ages 3-5 maybe?
 Every kid can relate to this one… bonus, your very small child will accidentally memorize the spelling of TRUCK.
 Haha!

 Audrey Wood works on a lot of books with her husband, Don Wood.
 They have a TON of wonderful kids books.
 A few others we really like are: